Thomas T. Munford: Personal life

+Postwar career

-His first wife died in 1863, and Munford was remarried to her cousin, Emma Tayloe, daughter of Henrietta Ogle and William Henry Tayloe, in 1866.
-After the war, Munford inherited his father-in-law's plantation, Oakland, in Perry County, Alabama and worked as a cotton planter in Alabama.
+After the war, Munford inherited his father-in-law's plantation, Oakland, in Perry County, Alabama and became a cotton planter in Alabama.
 He returned to Virginia and worked as a cotton planter and as an iron manufacturer and writer.
 He was Vice President of Lynchburg Iron, Steel & Mining Company.
 He served as President of the Virginia Military Institute Board of Visitors from 1884 to 1888.

+Death and legacy

 On February 27, 1918 at the age of 86, Munford died at the home of his son in Uniontown, Alabama.
 He was buried at Spring Hill Cemetery in Lynchburg, Virginia.